-Schedule 18 - Government Security Classifications
+Schedule 16 - Government Security Classifications

-- 1.1 HM Government classifies information assets to: - a) ensure they are appropriately protected - b) support Public Sector business and the effective exploitation of information, and - c) meet the requirements of relevant legislation and international / bilateral agreements and obligations. - 1.2 The classifications applies to all information that government collects, stores, processes, generates or shares to deliver services and conduct business, including information received from or exchanged with external partners. - 1.3 The Government Security Classifications came into force in April 2014 and now contain three different levels:
+- 1.1 HM Government classifies information assets to: - a) ensure they are appropriately protected - b) support Public Sector business and the effective exploitation of information, and - c) meet the requirements of relevant legislation and international / bilateral agreements and obligations. - 1.2 The classifications applies to all information that government collects, stores, processes, generates or shares to deliver services and conduct business, including information received from or exchanged with external partners. - 1.3 It is not a statutory scheme but operates within the framework of domestic law, including the requirements of the Official Secrets Acts (1911 and 1989), the Freedom of Information Act (2000) and data protection legislation. - 1.4 The Government Security Classifications came into force in April 2014 and now contain three different levels: